 Questions about the restoration program?
 For more information, to get involved, or to send your ideas, contact KRRC at info@klamathrenewal.org or contact RES, the restoration contractor, at klamathinfo@res.us.

-Local restoration jobs KRRC's direct activities in the Klamath Basin, including dam deconstruction and restoration work, will create a few hundred jobs in the Klamath Basin.
+Local restoration jobs

+KRRC's direct activities in the Klamath Basin, including dam deconstruction and restoration work, created a few hundred jobs in the Klamath Basin.
 Restoration work includes seed collection, plant propagation, and non-native plant control in the near term, as well as plant maintenance, propagation, and replacement after dam removal.

+Public recreation along restored reservoirs

+voir area pre

-Public recreation along restored reservoirs PacifiCorp currently owns the land underneath the reservoirs.
-Under the terms of the KHSA, KRRC will transfer the lands to California and Oregon or other entities.
-KRRC expects renewed public interest in boating, fishing, and recreation on the free-flowing river.
+PacifiCorp owned the land underneath the reservoirs.
+Under the terms of the KHSA, ownership transferred to KRRC who will transfer the lands to California and Oregon, or other entities designated by the States.
+KRRC expects renewed public interest in boating, fishing, and recreation on the freeflowing river.
 Numerous studies indicate dam removal and habitat restoration will improve water quality and increase the abundance of several fish species.